Florida's largest county to comply with Trump's sanctuary crackdown

 Mayor Carlos Gimenez sent a memo Thursday instructing the county's interim corrections director to comply with all immigration detainer requests received form the Department of Homeland Security.

-The order comes as several Democratic mayors in the nation's largest cities have banded together to fight the Trump executive order that White House press secretary Sean Spicer said will "strip federal grant money from the sanctuary states and cities that harbor illegal immigrants."
+The mayor's directive comes as several Democratic mayors in the nation's largest cities have banded together to fight the Trump executive order that White House press secretary Sean Spicer said will "strip federal grant money from the sanctuary states and cities that harbor illegal immigrants."
+The President reiterated his desire to target such cities Thursday when he spoke to a congressional Republican retreat.

 "Miami-Dade County complies with federal law and intends to fully cooperate with the federal government," Gimenez wrote in the memo.

-Since 2013, Miami-Dade, the state's largest county in terms of population, has had a policy of not indefinitely detaining inmates who may be in the country illegally unless reimbursed by the federal government, CNN affiliate WSVN reported.
+Since 2013, Miami-Dade, the state's largest county in terms of population, has had a policy of not holding detainees who may be in the country illegally unless the costs of their detention are reimbursed by the federal government.

-Mayors in cities including Los Angeles, Boston and New York, as well as legal scholars, have vowed to challenge the presidential order, saying Supreme Court makes it difficult for Washington to punitively withdraw money from state and local governments.
+Mayors in cities including Los Angeles, Boston and New York, as well as legal scholars, have vowed to challenge the presidential order, saying Supreme Court cases makes it difficult for Washington to punitively withdraw money from state and local governments.

+"We feel very strongly that the legal case is clear," Los Angeles Mayor Eric Garcetti told reporters after the executive order was announced.

+He alluded to NFIB vs. Sebelius, a 2012 case that challenged aspects of former President Barack Obama's health care law.
+In one part of that decision, seven justices including Chief Justice John Roberts, agreed the Medicaid expansion provision under the ACA violated the Constitution by threatening to take away states' Medicaid money if they refused to comply with the expansion.

 Enforcement of Trump's executive order is complicated by the fact that the term "sanctuary city" has no universal meaning.